morskyjezek/si676-2025-activities/_posts/2025-09-25-omeka-s-install-guide.md

 Once you have the information entered, **make sure you save the file**.

+Finally, create a zip file of the folder containing all of the Omeka S files, and name it what you want your endpoint URL to be.
+For example, if `umsifan` wants their site to be at `https://umsifan.si676.si.umich.edu/omekafan/`, they should name their zip file
+`omekafan.zip`.

-### Transfer Omeka S files to your server
+### Put the Omeka S files on the server

-Once the file is saved, use FileZilla to transfer all of the files and the directory tree to the server in the destination directory that you created in the first server setup step.
-In the case of your first install, that was suggested to be `omeka` or `omekas`.
+Once your zip file is saved, use FileZilla to transfer the files to the server in the `public_html` folder.

 After the file transfer process is complete, you should be able to navigate in the browser to your server’s URL, and then add the name of the Omeka S directory at the end to display the Omeka S interface.
 It will look something like this: